KaiRo-at/datil/README.md

 * [score](score/README.md): weighted top crash lists by calculating an "importance" score for every signature
 * [searchcompare](searchcompare/README.md): compare two Socorro Super Search queries

-See the separate READMEs liunked from the dashboard/tool names for more details and usage instructions!
+See the separate READMEs linked from the dashboard/tool names for more details and usage instructions!